I’ve always wanted to play guitar, as far back as I remember I had the image of me being able to.

 Don’t get me wrong I’m not the best guitarist in the world, and I’m still learning day to day but I’m proud to say that if someone asks me if I have a talent I can reply that I can play the guitar.

-As far as Rocksmith goes as a game and learning tool, it is very informative, fun and addictive.
+As far as Rocksmith goes as a game and learning tool, it is very informative, fun and can be highly addictive.

-It has teaching skills you wouldn’t normally even think of, from simply putting a strap on correctly to changing strings and tuning the instrument by ear.
+The game has your basic chord and note lessons as well as some you wouldn’t normally even think of, from simply putting a strap on correctly to changing strings and tuning the instrument by ear.

 The game constantly rolls out DLC track packs so you’re never short of songs to play, of course this means shelling out around £10 on new songs but if they’re tracks you love then it’s well worth forking out.